ERNI-Academy/training-get-fit-at-git/slides.md

 # basic commands (1)

-Is there any one you don't know?
+Is there any one of these commands you don't know?
+Just ask.

 * `git clone` (once per repo)
 * `git init` (once per repo)